 How THC and CBD work together?

-THC and CBD latch on to terpenes to produce something called an entourage effect—a term used to illustrate that several compounds combined have more powerful effects than each of them in isolated form.
+THC and CBD latch on to terpenes to produce something called the entourage effect—a term used to explain how several compounds combined have more powerful effects than each of them in isolated form.

 So, that’s the first thing you should know:

-For most medical conditions, combining THC and CBD has far superior effects than each of them alone.
+For most medical conditions, combining THC and CBD has far superior effects than using isolated forms of these compounds.

 The only difference I can remember would be in the case of epilepsy, where CBD has been actually proven to reduce seizure frequency and intensity.